-- Strategic risks: these being risks stemming from the uncertainty of the macroeconomic and geopolitical environment, along with the inherent characteristics of the sector and markets where the Group operates, and the decisions adopted on strategic and technological plans. - Financial risks: deriving from market fluctuations, which include the following risk subcategories: - Market risk, considering the following typologies: - Interest rate risk: risk to changes in interest rates that may cause variations in both the results and the value of the Group's assets and liabilities. - Currency risk: risk arising from changes in the exchange rates of currencies with an effect on future transactions and the valuation of assets and liabilities denominated in currency. - Risk of raw material prices: risk derived from changes in prices and market variables in relation to raw materials needed in the business supply chain.

-• Credit risk: it is the risk of insolvency or bankruptcy or possible non-payment of quantifiable monetary obligations by the counterparts to which the Group has effectively granted net credit and are pending liquidation or collection.

-• Liquidity and financing risk: in relation to liabilities, it is the risk linked to the impossibility of carrying out transactions or to non-compliance with obligations arising from operating or financial activities due to lack of funds or access to financial markets, whether derived from a decrease in the company's credit quality (rating) or other causes.
+- Strategic risks: these being risks stemming from the uncertainty of the macroeconomic and geopolitical environment, along with the inherent characteristics of the sector and markets where the Group operates, and the decisions adopted on strategic and technological plans. - Financial risks: arising from market fluctuations (financial and commodities markets), contractual relations with third parties (customers, debtors) and counterparties related to investments in financial assets and financial liabilities (banks, investors).
+The subcategories of risks that are included are as follows: - · Market risk, considering the following typologies: - Interest rate risk: risk to changes in interest rates that may cause variations in both the results and the value of the Group's assets and liabilities. - Currency risk: risk arising from changes in the exchange rates of currencies with an effect on future transactions and the valuation of assets and liabilities denominated in currency. - Risk of raw material prices: risk derived from changes in prices and market variables in relation to raw materials needed in the business supply chain. - Credit risk: it is the risk of insolvency or bankruptcy or possible non-payment of quantifiable monetary obligations by the counterparts to which the Group has effectively granted net credit and are pending liquidation or collection. - Liquidity and financing risk: in relation to liabilities, it is the risk linked to the impossibility of carrying out transactions or to non-compliance with obligations arising from operating or financial activities due to lack of funds or access to financial markets, whether derived from a decrease in the company's credit quality (rating) or other causes.
 In relation to the asset, it is the risk of not being able at any given moment to obtain asset acquirers, for the sale at market price, or the lack of market price.
 For more information on the financial risks, see the section on "Financial Risk Management" of the Notes to the Financial Statements.